Mister-Green-020/Applepie_METR4202/README.md

 ## Nodes
 - joint_publisher.py
-    - Given a desired pose (3D point to move to), computes the required angles to achieve the pose
+    - Given a desired pose (spatial), computes the required angles to achieve the pose
     - Subscribes To
         - /new_position (Pose)
     - Publishes To